1911 Circuit of Europe air race: Paris-Liège

-Liège-Spa-Liège
+Liège-Spa-Venlo

 The second stage was to have been held on 20 June but poor weather forced a postponement to the next day.
 The stage was won by Jules Védrines, René Vidart coming second and Jean Louis Conneau, flying as André Beaumont in a Blériot third.

-Liège-Utrecht
+Venlo-Utrecht

 19 pilots started the third stage, of whom 14 finished.

 The stage was won by Gilbert with a time of 2 h 4 min 25 s.
 Roland Garros was second (2 h 10 min 21 s) and Vidart third (2 h 17 min 20 s).

 Utrecht-Brussels

 The fourth stage was to have started on 24 June.
 However, although the organisers decided that weather conditions were suitable the pilots disagreed, and hauled down the white flag that had been hoisted as the signal that flying would take place.
 It was immediately rehoisted but the pilots refused to fly, saying that they would reconsider their position later.
 Weather conditions did not improve, and the start was postponed.
 The weather did not clear until 26 June.